Is Sushi Healthy for You To Eat?

 Philadelphia Roll

-Cream cheese is packed with saturated fat and adds little nutritional value, making this roll less ideal for those looking to keep their sushi healthy.
-Enjoy it in moderation or swap it for a simpler roll without creamy additions if healthy sushi is what you are looking for.
+Cream cheese is high in saturated fat and adds little nutritional value, making this roll less ideal for those looking to keep their sushi order as healthy as possible.
+Therefore, try to enjoy Philadelphia rolls in moderation or swap them for a simpler roll without creamy additions.

 Is sushi healthy?
 It’s no wonder this question comes up so often.
 Sushi is everywhere.
 Whether you’re picking up a quick roll at the grocery store, indulging at a high-end sushi bar or enjoying the fun of a conveyor belt spot, sushi’s universal appeal is undeniable.